hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

     >
     >Now, you see the seperated DWARF Information is generated under the directory main.dSYM/.

 Debug symbol information maps functions and variables to locations in memory, this is what gives a symbolic debugger the fundamental advantage over a machine instruction debugger.
-For instance, the source code to memory mapping allows a symbolic debugger to display the value of a variable, because the variable’s identifier is matched to a specific location in the program’s data segment (stack or heap).
+For instance, the source code to memory mapping allows a symbolic debugger to display the value of a variable, because the variable's identifier is matched to a specific location in the program's data segment (stack or heap).
 Not only that, but there will also be data type information in the symbol table that will tell the debugger what type of data is manipulated so that its value can be properly displayed.

 ![img](assets/clip_image002.png)

 This mapping also matches source code statements to ranges of bytes in memory.
-When you step into a source code statement, the symbolic debugger will look up the address range of the given statement in the program’s debug records.
+When you step into a source code statement, the symbolic debugger will look up the address range of the given statement in the program's debug records.
 Then it will simply execute the machine instructions in that range.

 ### 4.2.2 Debug Infrastructure